kshannoninnes/hyprfire/src/hyprfire/README.txt

 1. Run 'python install.py' if you wish to install all the requirements for the application. (sudo password for user is required for apt-get install and postgres commands)

 To use the app, activate the virtual environment and start the server.
-1. source venv-hyprfire/bin/activate
+1. python run.py
-2. manage.py runserver, optional arguments [ip]:[port], default is port 127.0.0.1:8000
+1.1 optional: python run.py (local computer ip address) (whatever port to host django server)
-3. travel to [ip]:[port] on your browser
+2. travel to [ip]:[port] on your browser

 Other directories
 -logs directory is where logs will be stored at